owaiswiz/html_attrs/README.md

 A simple gem to merge HTML attributes in Ruby.
 It's incredibly useful when you're working with HTML attributes in a Rails app.

-For example, you're accepting arguments in a component or partial from somewhere else that you then need to merge smartly (can be tailwind classes, stimulus attributes, etc)
+For example, you're accepting arguments in a component or partial from somewhere else that you then need to merge smartly (can be tailwind classes, data attributes for stimulus controllers, etc)

 ## Installation